 Regardless of your companies’ activities, if your site can be easily accessed, whether it is open or not and whether there are hazards within its boundary which could injure or cause a fatality to a trespasser, then this safety alert is for you.
 Consider, do you have:

-If you have any of the above, or any other hazard which could cause a trespasser an injury or worse, then ensure the site risk assessment has a section regarding unauthorised access and that the hazards are given the consideration needed to ensure the relevant control measures, i.e.:
+If you have any of the above, or any other hazard which could cause a trespasser an injury or worse, then ensure the site risk assessment has a section regarding unauthorised access and that the hazards are given the consideration needed to ensure the relevant control measures, i.e.,

 Demonstrate that suitable and sufficient controls are in place and monitored.
 It is also important that warning signs are posted to warn of hazards such as fragile roofs, deep water or water in excavations etc.

-If this alert has raised questions or you need to discuss any other health & safety related issue do not hesitate to contact your health & safety consultant or the main office for advice / assistance.
+If this alert has raised questions or you need to discuss any other health & safety related issue do not hesitate to contact Kingfisher for advice.